 for one large egg

-- 1 tablespoon ground flaxseeds + 3 tablespoon water (soak for 5 minutes then blend before using)
+- 1 tbsp ground flaxseeds + 3 tbsp water (soak for 5 minutes then blend before using)

 for one egg whites